Best Honey for Dark Spots & Hyperpigmentation

 Which is better for dark spots: manuka or regular honey?

-Manuka honey is more effective due to its methylglyoxal (promotes cell turnover), higher gluconic acid content (better exfoliation), and stronger anti-inflammatory properties (reduces PIH).
-However, regular raw honey still provides meaningful benefits at a fraction of the cost.
-A practical approach: manuka for targeted spot treatment (small amounts needed), wildflower or buckwheat for full-face masks (larger amounts needed).
+Manuka honey is more effective for targeted spot treatment due to its methylglyoxal (promotes cell turnover), higher gluconic acid content (more potent AHA exfoliation), and stronger anti-inflammatory effects (reduces PIH).
+However, regular raw honey provides meaningful brightening benefits at a much lower cost.
+A practical protocol: manuka (UMF 10+) for overnight targeted spot treatment (small amounts), buckwheat or wildflower for full-face brightening masks (larger amounts needed), acacia or linden for sensitive skin that reacts to darker honeys.